-Flood Hazard District
+Flood Hazard Overlay District

-Description & Purpose: All lands shown on the official Zoning Map as flood hazard areas are based on the most current flood insurance studies and maps published by the Department of Homeland by the Secretary of the Agency of Natural Resources pursuant to 10 V.S.A.
-Chapter 32 § 753, which are hereby adopted by reference and declared to be part of these regulations;
+Description & Purpose: The Flood Hazard Overlay District includes all lands in the Town of Proctor identified as areas of special flood hazard on the National Flood Insurance Program maps and replicated on the Flood Hazard Area Map prepared by the Rutland Regional Planning Commission, which are hereby adopted by reference and declared to be part of these regulations.
+The overlay district is intended to protect the health, safety, and welfare of residents and the community in these flood prone areas.
+The Special Flood Hazard Area in and on the most current flood insurance studies and maps published by the Department of Homeland Security, Federal Emergency Management Agency, National Flood Insurance Program, as provided by the Secretary of the Agency of Natural Resources pursuant to 10 V.S.A.
+Chapter 32 § 753, which are hereby adopted by reference and declared to be part of these regulations.